 - sweater knits

-- elastic tracksuit fabrics (make sure it really is elastic – some combed tracksuit fabrics aren’t)
+- stretchy laid-in knits (make sure it really is elastic - some combed laid-in knits aren’t)

-- elastic faux fur (it’s a good idea to ask sellers if the fabric is elastic or not when shopping online – sometimes you won’t be able to tell based on description and composition alone)
+- elastic faux fur (it’s a good idea to ask sellers if the fabric is elastic or not when shopping online - sometimes you won’t be able to find out based on description and composition alone)

-You can place buttons on your collar (or not).
-I’ve used four 2 cm wide buttons.
+You can (but you don’t have to) put buttons on the collar.
+I’ve used four 2 cm (3/4") wide buttons.
 Buttons on the sleeves are purely decorative.
 I recommend using eight 1.5 cm (5/8") wide buttons.

-You will also need one-sided fusible facing to reinforce collar and pockets.
-You might find this article useful if you want to sew your dress with lining: How to sew women’s winter (sweatshirt)dress with lining.
-You can also add thinner shoulder pads to your dress (great idea if you are sewing with stiffer fabrics).
+You will also need a one-sided fusible facing to reinforce the collar and pockets.
+You can add thinner shoulder pads if you plan to sew a dress with lining (a great idea if you are using some stiffer fabric).